-v.
-Guideline as a Holdings as a

-Name Multiple of Base Salary Multiple of Base Salary(1) Guideline Status
+Name Guideline as a Multiple of Base Salary Holdings as a Multiple of Base Salary(1) Guideline Status

 Julia A. Stewart 6 15.9 Exceeds Guideline

 Thomas W. Emrey 4 8.0 Exceeds Guideline

 Darren M. Rebelez 4 4.7 Exceeds Guideline

 Bryan R. Adel 2 6.1 Exceeds Guideline

 John B. Jakubek 2 14.5 Exceeds Guideline

-(1) Based upon holdings in the shares of common stock of the Corporation and one-year average daily price per share of the Corporation's common stock from September 26, 2014 to September 25, 2015.
+Based upon holdings in the shares of common stock of the Corporation and one-year average daily price per share of the Corporation's common stock from September 26, 2014 to September 25, 2015.